 Syrup of ipecac used to be widely used as a first-line treatment in cases of human poisoning, however, it is no longer recommended as it is not particularly effective and difficult to administer to cats due to its bitter taste.
-The active ingredient of syrup of ipecac is a toxic alkaloid which irritates the stomach mucosa.
+The active ingredient of the syrup of ipecac is a toxic alkaloid that irritates the stomach mucosa.
 If syrup of ipecac does not induce vomiting, gastric lavage will be necessary due to its cardiotoxic arrhythmia-inducing action.

 Salt water is an ineffective emetic and can result in fatal cerebral edema due to hypernatremia (high concentration of sodium in the blood).
 Sodium causes a shift of water out of the cells and can cause fluid to build up around the brain.

 All of the above methods also run the risk of aspiration pneumonia.